Is Gen AI Approaching Bubble Territory?

 The Numbers Don’t Add Up

 Microsoft, Google, and Meta claim 30% of their production code comes from AI.
-Let's unpack this marketing nonsense.
+The useful question is what kind of code counts.

 What kind of code are we talking about?
 Boilerplate?
 Test scaffolding?
 The mundane glue that holds systems together?
-Or are we conjuring genuinely innovative features from thin air?
+Or is it changing product behavior that users can actually feel?

 This is the same playbook every bubble uses: create urgency through fear.
 “Adapt or die.”
 “The future is now.”
 “Your job depends on it.”

 ATMs were supposed to obliterate teller jobs, but the number actually increased as banks expanded their footprint.
-The role shifted from cash handling to customer service and sales—the job evolved, but the humans didn’t disappear.
+Automation usually changes the job before it removes the job.

 The 70% Who Aren’t Panicking